 Aliwagwag is maintained and protected by the local government.
 It is one of the 94 National Integrated Protected Areas.
 The surroundings of Aliwagwag are also transformed into an eco-park.

 While at the eco-park, you can zipline across the Cateel River, follow hiking trails, or cross the 45-meter long Monkey Bridge.
 Monkey Bridge is a bridge made of three ropes that go across the width of the waterfall.

 Davao City is the nearest major city to Aliwagwag.
 The Cateel Town is the jumping point for Aliwagwag Falls.

-Cambugahay Falls, Philippines is considered to be one of the most majestic waterfalls in the entire country.
+Cambugahay Falls in Siquijor Island is considered to be one of the most majestic waterfalls in the entire country.
 Such prominence is mostly due to Cambugahay's clear turquoise water, which is a rare feature.
 The water at Cambugahay is remarkably clean and warm as it comes from the natural springs from the mountainside.